erpua/react_redux-counter/README.md

 - import React from 'react' in App.js and each component file
 - npm start

-REACT REDUX
+ADDITIONAL

-- npm install --save-dev react-router-dom
+- npm install --save-dev redux
+- npm install --save-dev react-redux ( to contact our react component with redux library ).
+Has <Provider /> component, that wraps ALL our application and, throuth context, passes additional functionality ( <React.StrictMode>
+  <Provider store={store}> <App /> </Provider> </React.StrictMode>)
 - git add . / commit / push

 ---